ground-creative/mcp-container-python/README.md

 ## Adding Middleware

-1. Create middleware in `middlewares/api` folder as shown in the example:
+1. Create middleware class in `middlewares/api` folder as shown in the example:

 ```
 # middlewares/MyMiddleware.py